 Another great way to protect your data when working from home is using a strong password on all your devices.
-Your password should be a combination of letters both upper and lower cases, numbers and symbols, or special characters.
+Your password should be a combination of letters in both upper and lower cases, numbers and symbols, or special characters.

-Never share your passwords to anyone, even your workmates.
+Never share your passwords with anyone, even your workmates.
 Don’t store or save it on your notes or word docs as well, try using a password manager to help you create strong passwords and remember them.
 Passwords managers can manage all your passwords for each website you use.
 Set a reminder to reset and change your passwords regularly.
 And don’t reuse old passwords.

 6. Always backup your data